freenas/freenas-docs/userguide/storage.rst

 automatically decompresses that data as it is read.
 These compression algorithms are supported:

-* **lz4:** recommended compression method as it allows compressed datasets to operate at near real-time speed.
+* **lz4:** default and recommended compression method as it allows compressed datasets to operate at near real-time speed.
 This algorithm only compresses the files that will benefit from compression.
-By default, ZFS pools made using %brand% 9.2.1 or higher use this compression method, meaning that this algorithm is used if the :guilabel:`Compression level` is left at *Inherit* when creating a dataset or zvol.

 * **gzip:** varies from levels 1 to 9 where *gzip fastest* (level 1)
   gives the least compression and *gzip maximum* (level 9) provides the best compression but is discouraged due to its performance impact.

-* **zle:** fast but simple algorithm to eliminate runs of zeroes.
+* **zle:** fast but simple algorithm which eliminates runs of zeroes.

 * **lzjb:** provides decent data compression, but is considered deprecated as *lz4* provides much better performance.

-If you select *Off* as the :guilabel:`Compression level` when creating a dataset or zvol, compression will not be used on the dataset/zvol.
+If you select *Off* as the :guilabel:`Compression level` when creating a dataset or zvol, compression will not be used on that dataset/zvol.
 This is not recommended as using *lz4* has a negligible performance impact and allows for more storage capacity.